christinakouridi/christinakouridi.github.io/content/posts/large-scale-training/index.md

 ##### "Tensor Parallelism with jax.pjit" [[link](https://irhum.github.io/blog/pjit/)]

 If you understand things better when you put numbers to them, this article is for you!
-It provides excellent demonstrations of different ways of applying tensor parallelism to neural network training, and a tutorial on how to implement it for a 15 billion parameter language model in JAX using `pjit`.
+It provides excellent demonstrations of different ways of applying tensor parallelism to neural network training, and a tutorial on how to implement it for a 15 billion parameter language model in JAX using pjit.

-`pjit` is generally flexible and simple to use, however figuring out the optimal sharding dimensions needs careful thought to avoid duplicated tensor copies.
+pjit is generally flexible and simple to use, however figuring out the optimal sharding dimensions needs careful thought to avoid duplicated tensor copies.
 This is an active development area for JAX, with new tools to distribute and automatically parallelize array computations being frequently released.

 ---
 ##### "Scalable Training of Language Models using JAX pjit and TPUv4" [[link](https://arxiv.org/pdf/2204.06514.pdf)]